New York Pitch Conference Faculty

 Jackie Cantor is an Executive Editor at The Berkley Publishing Group, a division of Penguin.
 Prior to joining Berkley in August 2005, she was a Vice President and Executive Editor at Bantam Dell, where her list included a wide variety of fiction and nonfiction titles in all formats.
 She is proud to have discovered the New York Times bestselling authors Diana Gabaldon and Eloisa James.
 Other major authors whose work she has acquired include John Grisham, John Lescroart, and Hope Edelman (MOTHERLESS DAUGHTERS).
 At Berkley, her list includes the nationally bestselling authors Kate Furnivall (THE RUSSIAN CONCUBINE, THE WHITE PEARL), Kate Quinn (MISTRESS OF ROME, EMPRESS OF THE SEVEN HILLS), Laura Brodie (THE WIDOW'S SEASON, ALL THE TRUTH), Lucy Dillon (LOST DOGS AND LONELY HEARTS, WALKING BACK TO HAPPINESS) and Lucy Ferriss (THE LOST DAUGHTER).

 An Executive Editor at Penguin, Tom has worked in publishing for over twenty years in publishing.
-His specialties are general fiction, category fiction, mysteries, thrillers, and military fiction.
+His specialties are general fiction, category fiction, mysteries, thrillers, and just about any high-concept marketable tale.
 Authors he has worked with include Tom Clancy, Ed McBain, Clive Cussler, W.E.B.
 Griffin, and Jack Higgins.

 Claire Eddy is a Senior Editor at Tor Forge Books and has been with the company for close to thirty years.
 Starting in the science fiction and fantasy field, she has worked with Jacqueline Carey, Juliet Marillier, Jane Yolen, and Jack Vance; as well as newcomers Beth Bernobich and Ian Tregillis.
 In addition, she also does projects in the historical, thriller and mystery fields, working with Carole Nelson Douglas, Sharan Newman, and newcomers such as Tony Hays.